Executive Summary - Data Privacy

 - for business intelligence - to better understand our members and their locations so that we can personalise content, use analytical tools, improve online navigation and for product and service improvement;

-- to ensure the technical security and business continuity of our Site;
+- to ensure the technical security and business continuity of our Site and systems;

-- our legal rights and complying with our legal obligations.
+- to protect our legal rights and complying with our legal obligations.

 Do we use automated decision making?